EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * MSG_TYPE = 1
 * S_U - variable length session identifier
-* N_U - variable length random nonce
-* E_U - the ephemeral public key of Party U
 * ECDH-Curves_U - EC curves for ECDH which Party U supports, in the order of decreasing preference
+* ECDH-Curve_U - a single chosen algorithm from ECDH-Curves_U (array index with zero-based indexing)
+* X_U - the x-coordinate of ephemeral public key of Party U
 * HKDFs_U - supported ECDH-SS w/ HKDF algorithms
 * AEADs_U - supported AEAD algorithms
 * SIGs_V - signature algorithms, with which Party U supports verification
 * SIGs_U - signature algorithms, with which Party U supports signing
-* APP_1 - bstr containing opaque application data
+* UAD_1 - bstr containing unprotected opaque application data

 ### Party U Processing of Message 1 {#asym-msg1-procU}

 Party U SHALL compose message_1 as follows:

-* Determine which ECDH curve to use with Party V. If U previously received from Party V an error message to message_1 with diagnostic payload identifying an ECDH curve in ECDH-Curves_U, then U SHALL retrieve an ephemeral from that curve.
+* Determine which ECDH curve to use with Party V. If U previously received from Party V an error message to message_1 with diagnostic payload identifying an ECDH curve in ECDH-Curves_U, then U SHALL generate an ephemeral from that curve.
 Otherwise the first curve in ECDH-Curves_U MUST be used.
 The content of ECDH-Curves_U SHALL be fixed, and SHALL not be changed based on previous error messages.

-* Retrieve an ephemeral ECDH key pair generated as specified in Section 5 of {{SP-800-56a}} and format the ephemeral public key E_U as a COSE_key as specified in {{cose_key}}.
+* Generate an ephemeral ECDH key pair as specified in Section 5 of {{SP-800-56a}} and format the ephemeral public key E_U as a COSE_key as specified in {{cose_key}}.
+Let X_U be the x-coordinate of the ephemeral public key.

-* Generate the pseudo-random nonce N_U.

 * Choose a session identifier S_U which is not in use and store it for the length of the protocol.
 The session identifier SHOULD be different from other concurrent session identifiers used by Party U. The session identifier MAY be used with the protocol for which EDHOC establishes traffic keys/master secret, in which case S_U SHALL be different from the concurrently used session identifiers of that protocol.

 * Format message_1 as specified in {{asym-msg1-form}}.